IgorQuint/Udacity_Self-Driving-Car-Engineer-NanoDegree_SDCe-ND/CarND-TrafficSignClassifier-P3/writeup_template.md

 Works very well for image classification.

 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
-The accuracy on the training, validation and test set are all relatively high (>.850), implying steady model performance out of sample.
+The accuracy on the training, validation and test set are all evry high (>.930), implying steady model performance out of sample.
 Therefore overfitting is unlikely.

 ### Test a Model on New Images